Support and wellbeing

-Visit the Student Services Centre to access careers advice, health and wellbeing services, counselling, information about part-time work, fee and accommodation payments, new or replacement ID cards, visa and immigration support, money advice and help and support with personal issues, and much more.
-Our experienced and helpful staff are available Monday to Friday in the Charles Wilson Building.
+Visit the Student Services Centre to access careers advice and information about part-time work, fee and accommodation payments, new or replacement ID cards, visa and immigration support and much more.
+Our experienced and helpful staff are available Monday to Friday and can be contacted on: firstname.lastname@example.org.

 The Students' Union has a transitions toolkit, which helps you to settle into university life.
 It covers starting university, study skills, and managing your wellbeing and finances.
-The Students' Union Advice Service provides free, confidential support and signposting you need to adjust, advance and achieve during your studies.
+The Students' Union Advice Service provides free, confidential support and signposting that you might need to adjust, advance and achieve during your studies.
 This includes academic, accommodation or personal problems.
-Should you need it, Nightline is a student-run helpline that operates between 8.00pm and 8.00am to provide confidential support if you need a chat.

 Career Development Service

 The Career Development Service offers friendly and tailored one-to-one support to help you identify, discuss and explore career options, write effective CVs and applications, and ace interviews and assessment centres.
 You can also access a variety of helpful workshops ranging from industry and employer insights to opportunities to practice interviews, psychometric tests and assessment centres.

 Our library, whilst subject to social distancing rules, will be open to support your studies.

 You can also take advantage of our digital library, which has access to more than 800,000 e-books, and our enquiry service and student support provide further virtual support.
 Your module resources will also link straight through to the appropriate digital resources via an electronic reading list system, making it easy for you to access your reading materials

 Spiritual and religious wellbeing